 I’m Erin McNeill.
-I have two teen-aged boys.
 My background is in journalism.
-At one time, I covered riots and natural disasters, city politics and business in San Francisco.
+I’m also a former U.S. Army reservist with jump wings earned at Fort Benning, Georgia.
+I reported on riots and natural disasters, city politics and business in San Francisco.
 Then I went to Washington D.C. and wrote about environmental policy and legislation.
 More recently, I covered economic policy in Congress.
-Now, I do this, and I’d like to describe my journey.

 Now, what about when a small child sees violence on television?
 I really started to wonder about this when my small boys witnessed a commercial during a Patriots football game in which a teen-aged boy was shot.
 What does that image do when it gets inside those young brains and bounces around?

 Then, there were the advertisements on television.
 When a boy of 6 or 8 or 10 sees soft porn in the form of a Victoria’s Secret commercial during a Red Sox game, I wondered: How does that affect him?
 What is it doing to the social and sexual development of young males?
 Are their brains getting flooded prematurely with hormones, and will that be a problem later?
 And is that fair to our boys?

 We would watch children’s movies together as a family.
 Nearly everyone is male in children’s animated movies.
 Every preschooler knows that worker bees are all female.
 Yet, we get the Bees movie, with all-male worker bees.
 Jungle Book has a herd of male elephants, although we learned on our very first trip to the zoo that elephants travel in packs of females.
 If there was any female character in the movie, she was usually the only one.
 What is her role?
 To be the “female” one.
 Take for example the movie Madagascar.
 There’s the smart one, the adventurous one, the dopey one, and the female one.
 She bats her eyelashes a lot.
 Is it possible that there is more than one “female” personality?
 This is the kind of thing I brought up at the dinner table.
 Ten years later, I am sure you see the same thing in recent children’s movies.